code4tots/PySEXP/README.md

 PySEXP
 ======

-Simple S-expression parser in Python with nice Error messages
+Simple S-expression parser in Python with simple but reasonably nice Error messages